Thaerious/node-argument-parser/readme.md

 > undefined
 ```

-The value of a double-hyphen flag will be the next argument
+A double-hyphen flag will use the next argument as it's parameters
-if it's not a flag.
-Otherwise, it will be boolean true.
+if the next argument is not a flag (starts with '-' or '--').
-If true is provided on the command line, it will be a string not
+Otherwise, it will be set to boolean true.
-a boolean.
+If true is provided on the command line, it will be a string not a boolean.

 ```
 $ node . --email who@where.com --name --password name